yzhilong/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list entries
+1. User requests to see the game entry list by inputting `list`.
-2. GameBook shows a list of entries
+2. GameBook displays the game entry list.
-3. User requests to delete a specific entry in the list
+3. User requests to delete a specific entry in the displayed game entry list.
-4. GameBook deletes the entry
+4. GameBook deletes the entry and shows a command success message.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+User requests to delete an entry when game entry list is not displayed.
+    * 1a1.
+GameBook shows an error message.

+      Use case resumes at step 1.
+* 1b.
+User uses `find KEYWORDS` to find specific game entries in the GameBook.
+    * 1b1.
+GameBook displays a list of matching game entries.

-  Use case ends.
+      Use case resumes at step 3.

 * 3a.
-The given index is invalid.
+User requests to delete a game entry that does not exist in the displayed game list.
+(User provides an invalid index.)
   * 3a1.
 GameBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 *{More to be added}*